 However, while talking about what is virtual water trade, one cannot overlook its cons.

-The global per-capita food consumption has grown faster than the population in the last two decades due to income growth and changes in consumer preferences.
+Global per-capita food consumption has grown faster than the population in the last two decades due to income growth and changes in consumer preferences.
 Meanwhile, the availability and quality of land and water resources for agriculture are deteriorating.

 While we may only be barely conscious of the water that a beverage or item contains, there is more ‘invisible’ water that we fail to consider.
 Notably, producing food consumes more water than any other economic or social activity.
 The water footprint for these products includes the large volumes of water used throughout the product’s journey to the consumer.

 For instance, you may use only about a cup of water for your morning coffee.
-Yet, it consumes 140 litres of water to produce, package, and ship the coffee beans to your nearest store, which is nearly the same amount that an average person in England needs for their daily drinking and household needs.
+Yet, it consumes 140 liters of water to produce, package, and ship the coffee beans to your nearest store, which is nearly the same amount that an average person in England needs for their daily drinking and household needs.

-In today’s hyperconnected world, social influence is a significant driving factor that affects the consumers’ consumption process.
+In today’s hyper-connected world, social influence is a significant driving factor that affects the consumers’ consumption process.
 Effectively, consumers voluntarily reduce or simplify their consumption, to begin with; opt for products with sustainable sourcing, production, and other features; actively conserve energy, water, and products during use; and adopt more sustainable product disposal methods.

-This consumer behaviour, in turn, affects the environmental and sustainability performance of local and international brands.
+This consumer behavior, in turn, affects the environmental and sustainability performance of local and international brands.
 The more ‘aware’ consumers want more than sustainable products – they want the companies they support to be sustainable in their corporate operations, too.

 If the water footprint varies from one country to another, you will automatically ask if virtual water is fair and sustainable or not.
 If we talk about the Northern industrial nations, the virtual water consumption is significantly higher due to the abundance of water resources.
 Besides, it signifies a robust purchasing power and the need for water-intensive products.
 It is here that the dilemma arises.
 For a fair virtual water trade, the worldwide maximum sustainable water footprint should be divided equally among all the nations.